 To allow this to happen calls for a clear decision-making framework that is fair and transparent with representation on the different boards from across the Midlands.

 The partnership, which includes 20 universities, 18 local authorities, 9 LEPs, operates within a set of guidelines, called the Governance and Assurance Framework, that set out clearly the scope, membership and decision-making process.

 There are three main tiers of boards or groups within the Midlands Engine: The Executive Board, The Operating Board and 5 Strategic Priority Groups along with 3 Task and Finish groups.
-Brief explanations of the purpose, membership and scope of each board or group are set out below.
+Brief explanations of the purpose, membership and scope of each board, group or set of meetings are set out below.

 The Executive Board